 Finally, Salesforce Admins must be adept at building and running custom reports in the CRM platform.

-While generating a report is not overly complex, Salesforce Administrators have to select the appropriate format and presentation style in order to effectively relay valuable business information to stakeholders.
+While generating a report is not overly complex, Salesforce Administrators have to select the appropriate format and presentation style to relay valuable business information to stakeholders effectively.
 Doing so requires experience and extensive knowledge of each type of report.

 In addition, Salesforce Administrators are tasked with building custom dashboards for VPs and other organizational executives.
 These dashboards must display information on essential performance metrics without appearing too cluttered or crowded.